cabal-club/cable/readme.md

 ### request channel state (`msg_type=5`)

-Request the state of a channel and subscribe to updates.
+Request posts that describe the state of a channel, and subscribe to updates.

 field        | type             | desc
 -------------|------------------|-----------------------------------